 Post-traumatic osteoarthritis begins when you sustain a joint injury that damages cartilage.
 Unlike degenerative osteoarthritis, this type of the condition may heal on its own, but if it persists, it becomes classic degenerative osteoarthritis.
 It’s estimated that 12% of all cases of osteoarthritis begin as post-traumatic osteoarthritis.

 Your treatment plan is customized to reduce inflammation, relieve pain, and preserve joint mobility.
 One of the key treatments is gentle exercise.
 Many patients find that working with a physical therapist helps them learn the best exercises for their body.

 Dr. Madala also offers treatments that relieve your pain, such as:

 Injecting steroids directly into the joint reduces inflammation, which alleviates your pain.

 Platelets found in your blood contain growth factors.
 When PRP — plasma with a concentrated amount of platelets — is injected into the arthritic joint, the growth factors promote healing of the cartilage and surrounding tissues, stimulate new tissue growth, and diminish inflammation.

 PRP injections are especially beneficial for knee osteoarthritis, where they relieve your pain and may help promote cartilage regeneration.
 Studies indicate that PRP injections relieve pain better than hyaluronic acid injections, another common treatment option.

-To learn more about the pain-relieving treatments available at Pain Consultants of Michigan, call 989-752-1900 or have your physician refer you to our office.
-If you would like to learn more about PRP injections, call Pain Consultants of Michigan or request a regenerative therapy consultation online today.
+To learn more about the pain-relieving treatments available at Pain Consultants of Michigan/ A & R Therapies, call 989-752-1900 or have your physician refer you to our office.
+If you would like to learn more about PRP injections, call Pain Consultants of Michigan/ A & R Therapies or request a regenerative therapy consultation online today.